-Choose a muscat wine that is dark in color if adding you are adding plums because that’s what will give it the darker shade.
-If you are adding white grapes, choose a lighter colored muscat wine.
+Choose a muscat wine that is dark in color if adding plums because that will give it a darker shade.
+If you are adding white grapes, choose a lighter-colored muscat wine.

 I also use organic sugar and organic eggs by preference.
-For vanilla extract, either use your own recipe or a good brand.
-And again a good dark-colored muscat wine.
+For vanilla extract, either use your recipe or a good brand.
+And again, an excellent dark-colored muscat wine.

-Many cake recipe calls for adding all the ingredients in the bowl at once and mix.
+Many cake recipe calls for adding all the ingredients to the bowl at once and mixing.
 Not this recipe.
-It is necessary to combine the flour, baking powder, salt, and nutmeg in a bowl first.
-Add it to the mixture of the butter, sugar, and oil after.
+It is necessary to combine the flour, baking powder, salt, and nutmeg in a bowl.
+Add it to the mixture of butter, sugar, and oil.

 The fruits must be folded into the batter.
 Don’t over mix, and don’t overfold.

 When buying a Muscat wine, you have many choices, white or near black.
 The darker the wine, the better it will be for this cake.
-This dessert wine is wonderful to savor during any type of party as long as you leave a piece for yourself, of course, to enjoy later.
+This dessert wine is lovely to savor during any party as long as you leave a piece for yourself, of course, to enjoy later.

 This wine can be very addictive.
-So, try not to finish the bottle before adding the required amount in the cake.
-This is just a reminder if you like a nice dessert wine.
+So, try not to finish the bottle before adding the required amount to the cake.
+This is just a reminder if you like an excellent dessert wine.

 I hope you enjoy my Plum and Muscat Wine Cake.

-Here is the link for Grape and Muscat Wine Cake if you want to compare it.
+Here is the link for Grape and Muscat Wine Cake if you want to compare them.
 Updated from Grape and Muscat Wine Cake Ricardo Larrivee, Food Network Canada (http://www.foodnetwork.ca/recipe/grape-and-muscat-wine-cake/9337/)